MarkJanzenB/cit-lems-backend/README.md

     }
 };

-//pass an event in this function if you are using form's submit button/funciton const handleSubmit = async (e) => {
+// pass an event in this function if you are using form's submit button/funciton const handleSubmit = async (e) => {
 e.preventDefault(); // Prevent default form submission behavior like auto refresh
         try {
-            const result = await register(credentials);
-            console.log(result); //displays in console if register was successful } catch (e) {
+            const result = await register(credentials); // returns the object you passed console.log(result); // displays in console if register was successful } catch (e) {
             console.error("Error submitting form: ", e);
         }